-- The fair values of cash and cash equivalents, accounts receivable, bank overdraft and accounts payable and accrued liabilities are approximately equal to their carrying values due to their short-term maturities; - The fair value of long-term debt is determined based on the discounted cash flow method and calculated using current interest rates for instruments with similar terms and remaining maturities that the Company could have obtained on the market at the measurement date: - The fair value of derivative instruments is determined using valuation techniques and calculated as the present value of estimated future cash flows using an appropriate exchange rate and interest rate yield curve as well as quoted contract prices on futures exchanges.
+- The fair values of cash and cash equivalents, accounts receivable, bank overdraft and accounts payable and accrued liabilities are approximately equal to their carrying values due to their short-term maturities; - The fair value of long-term debt is determined based on the discounted cash flow method and calculated using current interest rates for instruments with similar terms and remaining maturities that the Company could have obtained on the market at the measurement date; - The fair value of derivative instruments is determined using valuation techniques and calculated as the present value of estimated future cash flows using an appropriate exchange rate and interest rate yield curve as well as quoted contract prices on futures exchanges.
 Assumptions are based on market conditions prevailing on the reporting date.
-The derivative instruments reflect the estimated amounts that the Company would receive or pay to transfer the contracts in an orderly transaction between market participants at each reporting date; - The fair value of the contingent consideration payable to the sellers of OOB is determined using valuation techniques and calculated as the present value of the anticipated payments determined based on the expected value of OOB's adjusted EBITDA for 2019; and - The fair value of the contingent consideration related to the non-significant business combination is determined using valuation techniques and calculated as the present value of the anticipated payments determined based on the expected value of the cumulative sales of the non-significant business combination for 12 consecutive months starting from the acquisition date until December 31, 2020.
+The derivative instruments reflect the estimated amounts that the Company would receive or pay to transfer the contracts in an orderly transaction between market participants at each reporting date; - The fair value of the Restricted Share Units is equal to the closing price of Class A subordinate voting shares registered on the Toronto Stock Exchange at each reporting date; and - The fair value of Share Appreciation Rights is determined by using the Black-Scholes option pricing model and calculated as the present value of estimated future cash flows.
+Assumptions are based on market conditions prevailing on the reporting date for the risk-free interest rate and the closing price of Class A subordinate voting shares registered on the Toronto Stock Exchange.
+Assumptions are also based on the appreciation of the Company's management for the expected dividend yield, the expected volatility and expected attrition rate.